 Any additional information can be obtained from the secretariat of the Research Foundation - Flanders, Egmontstraat 5, 1000 BRUSSELS, tel 02 512 91 10.

-These regulations apply to Special PhD Fellowships (*) of the Research Foundation - Flanders (FWO).
+§3.
+These regulations are without prejudice to the general regulations of the Research Foundation - Flanders.

 German nomenclature: Besonderes Doktorstipendium des Fonds für Wissenschaftliche Forschung – Flandern (FWO).